asim/emque/go/README.md

-# Go Library to connect to Micro MQ
+# Go Library to connect to MQ

 ## Publish Example
 ```go